Astro Growth Regulator - Calibrate your Spraying Equipment

 Once you have established you can spray a set volume over that area, dose the 20 mL into that volume and away you go over 100m2.
 If using a hand sprayer it’s unlikely you will be able to spray as low as 2L per 100m2, therefore a range of 5 to 10L per 100m2 is what is more achievable.

 How to Calibrate Pedestrian Spray Equipment

-Spraying straight water on a concrete area is always best.
-It shows you how even or uneven you are and shows you how little you need to cover an area well.
+Spraying straight water on a concrete area is always best as it shows you how even or uneven you are and shows you how little water you need to cover an area well.
 Your aim should be to simply wet the concrete evenly, DO NOT flood it or make the water run/move, just evenly wet it.

 Do a blank run with JUST WATER in the sprayer so you can get your walking speed and spray pattern right.
 Practice on a concrete driveway (or any concrete) with JUST WATER, measure out a concrete area of 10 m2 (yes that’s TEN square metres - i.e. 5 m x 2 m rectangle area or 3.17 m x 3.17 m square area) to calibrate and practice.
 This will show you how even or uneven you are actually spraying, once you think you are spraying evenly and correctly let the concrete dry, then spray the 10m2 again with water and time yourself with a stopwatch/iPhone.